 These reporting requirements will also not apply where the gain arises from the disposal of a foreign residential property in a country covered by a CGT double taxation agreement, or arises to a person taxed on the remittance basis.

-Changes to Capital Gains Tax on UK Property for Non-Residents
+Capital Gains Tax on UK Property for Non-Residents

-Under existing legislation, non-resident individuals are required to complete a Non-Resident Capital Gains Tax Return within 30 days of the sale of any UK residential property.
+Non-resident individuals are required to complete a Non-Resident Capital Gains Tax Return within 30 days of the sale of any UK residential property.

 They are also required to calculate the CGT liability arising and make a payment on account of the full amount of the calculated liability, within that 30 day period.